duyfken/alternative-frontends/README.md

 - **JellyBook**

    - JellyBook is a book and comic reading app for Jellyfin.
-Its a app thats meant to allow you to read your files from Jellyfin on mobile.
+It's a app thats meant to allow you to read your files from Jellyfin on mobile.
    - Official Website (N/A) | [Repo](https://github.com/JellyBookOrg/JellyBook)
    - [x] Open Source
    - [x] [Download for free](https://github.com/JellyBookOrg/JellyBook#zap-installation)